deingithub/OidaVM/README.md

 ## Usage

 Run `oida run youroidasmfile` to run your program, optionally specifying an entry point in hex after the filename.
 To debug oidaVM programs, use the internal debugger oiDB, which you can invoke using `oida dbg youroidasmfile`.
-It has a GDB-*inspired* REPL and internal help accessible via `?` or `h` in oiDB.
+It has a GDB-*inspired* REPL and internal help accessible via `?` or `h`.

 ## Specs